jwhitlock/mdn-archive-proto1/docs/MDN/Feedback/content.md

 ---
 <div>{{IncludeSubnav("/en-US/docs/MDN")}}</div>

-<p>Welcome to the Mozilla Developer Network! <span class="seoSummary">If you have suggestions for, or are having problems using MDN, this is the right place to be.
+<p>Welcome to MDN! <span class="seoSummary">If you have suggestions for, or are having problems using MDN, this is the right place to be.
 The very fact that you're interested in offering feedback makes you even more a part of the Mozilla community, and we thank you in advance for your interest.</span></p>

 <p><span class="seoSummary">You have several options for offering your insight; this article will help you do so.</span></p>